ailymova/react-ecommerce/README.md

 ## Motivation

-Practice how to start a semi-real project from the ground up with React.
+Practice how to make a semi-real project from the ground up with React.
 (Maybe something you can encounter in the wild out there).

 ## Built With